prototypefund/reproducible-website/_docs/embedded_signatures.md

 permalink: /docs/embedded-signatures/
 ---

-Software that are distributed using embedded cryptographic signatures can pose a challenge to allow users to reproduce identical results.
+Software that is distributed using embedded cryptographic signatures can pose a challenge to allow users to reproduce identical results.
 By definition, they will not be able to generate an identical signature.
 This can either be solved by making the signature part of the build